Jonas-Sander/actual-backup/README.md

 > [!WARNING]
 > Make sure that the `@actual-app/api` in `package.json` matches the version running on your actual instace.
-> Otherwise importing will fail.
+> Otherwise importing may fail.

 Current supported version: `"@actual-app/api": "25.5.0"`.
 Can be changed via `package.json`.